THE GOVERNMENT OF THE REPUBLIC OF TURKEY AND

 2. The insurer is entitled by virtue of subrogation to exercise the rights and enforce the claims of that investor and shall assume the obligations related to the investment.
 The subrogated rights or claims shall not exceed the original rights or claims of the investor.

-Article 10.
-Settlement of Disputes between One Contracting Party and Investors of the Other
+Article 9.
+Settlement of Disputes between One Contracting Party and Investors of the other Contracting Party

-1. Disputes between one of the Contracting Parties and an investor of the other Contracting Party, in connection with his or her investment, shall be notified in writing, including detailed information, by the investor to the recipient Contracting Party of the investment.
+1. Disputes between one of the Contracting Parties and an investor of the other Contracting Party, in connection with his investment, shall be notified in writing, included detailed information, by the investor to the recipient Contracting Party of the investment.
 As far as possible, the investor and the concerned Contracting Party shall endeavor to settle these disputes by consultations and negotiations in good faith.

 (a) the competent court of the Contracting Party in whose territory the investment has been made,

-(ii) an ad hoc arbitration tribunal established under the Arbitration Rules of Procedure of the United Nations Commission for International Trade Law (UNCITRAL).
+(c) an ad hoc arbitral tribunal laid down under the Arbitration Rules of Procedure of the United Nations Commission for International Trade Law, as revised in 2010 (UNCITRAL).

-3. Once the investor has submitted the dispute to one or the other of the dispute settlement forums mentioned in paragraph 2 of this Article, the choice of one of these forums shall be final.
+3. Once the investor has submitted the dispute to the one of the dispute settlement procedures mentioned in paragraph 2 of this Article, the choice of one of these procedures is final.

 4. Notwithstanding the provisions of paragraph 2 of this Article;

-(b) only the disputes arising directly out of investment activities which have obtained necessary permission, if there is any permission required, in conformity with the relevant legislation of the host Contracting Party on foreign capital, and that effectively started shall be subject to the jurisdiction of the International Center for Settlement of Investment Disputes (ICSID) or any other international dispute settlement mechanism as agreed upon by the Contracting Parties;
+(a) only the disputes arising directly out of investment activities which have obtained necessary permission, if any, in conformity with the relevant legislation of the host Contracting Party on foreign capital and that effectively started shall be subject to the jurisdiction of the International Center for Settlement of Investment Disputes (ICSID) or any other international dispute settlement mechanism as agreed upon by the Contracting Parties;

-5. The arbitration tribunal shall take its decisions in accordance with the provisions of this Agreement, the laws and regulations of the Contracting Party involved in the dispute on which territory the investment is made (including its rules on the conflict of laws) and the relevant principles of international law as accepted by both Contracting Parties.
+5. The arbitral tribunal shall take its decisions in accordance with the provisions of this Agreement, the law and regulations of the Contracting Party involved in the dispute on which territory the investment is made (including its rules on the conflict of law) and the relevant principles of international law as accepted by both Contracting Parties.